1.1 Product Feed Introduction

 12345-BLACK

-Item group ID [item_group_id] The item group ID groups variants in your product data.
+item_group_id An ID that groups together all variants of a garment.
 Variants are a group of similar products that only differ from one another by product details like the size, color, material or pattern.

 12345

-Brand [brand] The brand indicates the product’s brand name, manufacturer or designer, allowing us to customize recommendations by brand.
+brand The product’s brand name, manufacturer or designer, which allows us to customize recommendations by brand.

 Esprit